Paddington 2: Distribution

 StudioCanal distributed Paddington 2 in the United Kingdom, France, Germany, Australia and New Zealand.

-The film was originally set to be distributed by The Weinstein Company and Dimension Films in the United States through their sub-label, TWC-Dimension, as the last film was.
-Following the sexual abuse allegations against Weinstein Company founder Harvey Weinstein, Heyday Films and StudioCanal looked for another American distributor for Paddington 2, because they believed that a film for children should not be associated with the Weinstein scandal.
-In mid-November 2017, Warner Bros.
+The Weinstein Company was originally slated to distribute Paddington 2 in the United States through TWC-Dimension, as with the first film.
+However, following the sexual abuse allegations against the studio founder Harvey Weinstein in October 2017, Heyday Films and StudioCanal severed ties with them, believing that a children's film should not be associated with the Weinstein scandal.
+In November 2017, Warner Bros.
 Pictures, which distributed Heyday's Harry Potter films and was already distributing the Paddington films in Spain, acquired the film's North American distribution rights for $32 million (£24 million).
-Warner Bros. also has the right of first refusal to distribute future Paddington films in North America.
+Warner Bros. also gained the right of first refusal to distribute future Paddington films in North America, though it was later rescinded when it was announced that the third film would be distributed by Sony Pictures in that region.

 Marketing

 From 9 October 2017, five pop-up installations of Paddington's pop-up book, featured in the film, were placed around London, at Peter's Hill, Tower Bridge, Paddington Station, Peninsula Square and Bankside.
 The event was promoted by Visit London.
 The launch was attended by Hugh Bonneville and Mayor of London, Sadiq Khan.

 On 16 October 2017, Prince William, Duke of Cambridge and Catherine, Duchess of Cambridge attended a Paddington 2 charity event at Paddington Station, along with some of the cast and crew of the film.
 A video game based on the film, Paddington Run, was released on iOS, Android and Windows Phone devices on 25 October 2017.

 On 26 October 2017, it was announced that Paddington would appear in the 2017 Marks & Spencer Christmas advertisement.
 A teaser was released on 4 November 2017.
 The advertisement itself was released on 7 November 2017 and had its television premiere on the Pride of Britain Awards 2017.
-Whishaw returned to voice Paddington, and the advertisement also featured Mark Benton and Angela Rippon.
+Whishaw returned to voice Paddington, with the advertisement also featuring Mark Benton and Angela Rippon.

 Home media

-Paddington 2 was released on streaming platform Amazon Video on 5 March 2018.
+Paddington 2 was released for digital purchase in March 2018.
 The film was released in the United Kingdom on Blu-ray, DVD & 4K Ultra HD Blu-ray on 12 March 2018.
 The film was released on Blu-ray and DVD in the United States on 24 April 2018 from Warner Bros.
 Home Entertainment.